Hacke025/Hacke025/README.md

 - 📫 How to reach me: email.
 - ⚡ Fun fact: Pokemon and gaming fan.

+Sup, Divy here!
+Or Hacke_025 Or Pokemon_025...
+Too many things to state but there is not enough space to express all that which is condensed within.

 <!---
 Hacke025/Hacke025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.